Fishing From the Historic Belize River Lodge, Belize’s First Fishing Lodge

-Our guests stay in the comfortable Mahogany Lodge located in a setting of tropical greenery and colorful flowers on the bank of the Belize Olde River.
-Fishing is from 23′ fiberglass Pangas, the only skiff that can truly handle the waters of Belize.
+Whether you choose to stay in our comfortable Mahogany Lodge located in a setting of tropical greenery and colorful flowers on the bank of the Belize Olde River or our island get-away at Long Caye Outpost, fishing is from 23′ fiberglass Pangas, the only skiff that can truly handle the waters of Belize.
 There are usually two anglers to a skiff with an English speaking, licensed and experienced guide.

 Belize River Lodge is located in Central Belize, an area offering a very diverse fishing environment.
 The FLATS, channels, cayes, reef, mangrove islands and channels, Belize River, Sibun River, Manatee River, Black Creek, and several other creeks & lagoons in between are the areas fished from the Lodge in a normal five day fishing package.
 This is a very large area with a great variety of fishing conditions, fish species and scenery.
 Game fish species generally found in this area include PERMIT, BONEFISH, TARPON, SNOOK, SNAPPER, JACKS, BARRACUDA, GROUPER and others.
 Visual Saltwater Grand Slams and Back Country Grand Slams occur every day.
 Landed Slams will depend upon your skill, the fish and a little luck!